Dre Campbell Farm

 5. Neem Oil

-Another great natural treatment for webworms is neem oil.
+Another excellent natural treatment for webworms is neem oil.
 This is an all-natural product that is effective against many pests, including fall webworms.

-Moreover, you can buy a ready-to-use neem oil solution at most garden stores, or you can make a DIY web worm spray by mixing one tablespoon of cold-pressed neem oil with a gallon of water.
+Or, you can make your own webworm spray.
+Just mix one tablespoon of cold-pressed neem oil with a gallon of water.

 6. Poke Holes in the Nests